MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/intercompany-journal.md

 This article answers some commonly asked questions regarding intercompany journals and dimension values.

 ### Example
-Intercompany transactions can be entered as a single line or multiple lines on various financial journals, such as the general journal, vendor invoice journal and the vendor/customer payment journals.
+Intercompany transactions can be entered as a single line or multiple lines on various financial journals, such as:
+ - general journals
+ - vendor invoice journals
+ - vendor or customer payment journals

 When the intercompany transaction is entered on a single line, the financial dimension values default correctly onto the **Due to** and **Due from** ledger accounts but when the intercompany transaction is entered on multiple lines, the financial dimension values do not default correctly.
 Why does this work differently?

 ### Example answer
 When an intercompany transaction is entered, knowing which pairs of debit and credit for each company that are ‘related’ is essential.
 When entering the intercompany